ankschoubey/old-blog/_posts/2022-06-19-social-confidence.md

 3. Social confidence doesn't impact clarity of thinking.
 It improves it.
 Having good listening skills, being emphatatic, respectful to other peoples opinions and life choices, all make us better as an individual.
 4. Good things are [outcome are social/team efforts](/teams).
 Rarely individual efforts.
 5. Social confidence comes out as true confidence.
 And in most cases, it really is true confidence.
+6. Confidence is "I am proud of myself" [^1].
+Confidence comes from experience and understanding.

 # Parts to Social Confidence